Flora for Fauna ™

 Step 1: Face-to-Face Consultation

-Once we’ve made an action plan together, we work to source the appropriate native trees, shrubs, flowers and other plants for your space.
-We keep in mind the unique needs of the area (e.g. amount of sunlight, access to water, soil type, soil moisture, ground topography) as well as client budget (homeowners and for-profit businesses).
-For nonprofit clients, much if not all of this cost can be covered by various funding opportunities: grants, in-kind grants, cost-sharing.
-We also design simple sketches for plant layout, and will work with your facilities manager to come to the solution that works best for everyone.
+Once we’ve made an action plan together, we provide landscape designs and site plans for plant layout, and will work with your facilities manager to come to the solution that works best for everyone.
+We source the appropriate native trees, shrubs, flowers and other plants for your space.
+We keep in mind the unique needs of the area (e.g. amount of sunlight, access to water, soil type, soil moisture, ground topography) as well as client budget (for-profit businesses).
+For nonprofit clients, all or nearly all of this cost can be covered by various funding opportunities: grants, in-kind grants, cost-sharing.
+For-profit businesses can take advantage of the Metropolitan St. Louis Sewer District’s Rainscaping Small Grants Program to pay for all or nearly all of their native plant garden.

 Step 3: Planting

-When planting at nonprofit organizations, congregations, schools or community groups, our team asks that the organization involve their network for a one-day planting event: students, adults-young and not so young, employees, volunteers and more.
+When planting at nonprofit organizations, congregations, schools or community groups, we enjoy involving your organization’s network for a one-day planting event: students, adults-young and not so young, employees, volunteers and more.
 We especially like to see children get involved–they love getting their hands dirty and looking at bugs!
 Depending on the scale of the project, multiple planting events might be scheduled.
-For private individuals, for-profit businesses and projects funded via the Metropolitan St. Louis Sewer District Rainscaping Small Grants Program, we have used and can recommend several local native landscaping companies to get the work done.
+When our business clients wish to pursue a Metropolitan St. Louis Sewer District Rainscaping Small Grants Program grant to pay for their project, we work with local native landscaping companies to get the work done.
+Business owners and their employees are also welcome to help plant.

 Step 4: Aftercare Guide & Resources